hang-on/Versus/README.md

 # Versus

 ##Introduction
 Versus is a Pong clone for the Sega Master System.
-Designed to run on an NTSC system (60 hz).
+It is designed to run on an NTSC system (60 hz).
+It is pretty straight forward to navigate and play.
+The players take up the roles of Nya and Ken, two Pong-playing, competing siblings.
+The first player to score 9 points wins the match.
+That's it!
+Even though Pong is best played against a real human, this game can also cater to an intense one-player Pong showdown, thanks to the built-in, always Pong-ready AI.

+Versus is built with tools and knowledge from the SMS-Power! community.
+Thanks to Maxim for BMP2Tile, Bock for Meka, Calindro for Emulicious, and sverx for PSGLib and vgm2psg!
+At the time of writing the SMS-Power 18th anniversary compo is finishing, and it has been very inspiring to be a part of it.
+Greetings to my fellow contestants.

+The rest of this document does mainly provide some development notes on aspects of the game.

 ##Terminology
 - Nya: Nya is a warm-blooded girl that loves to play Pong but hates to loose.